 Complete blood count

 This basic test obtains an accurate count of all the different types of blood cells.
-The hallmark of leukemia is an overabundance of white blood cells (leukocytes), and in some cases, this may be the first sign that alerts the doctor to the presence of leukemia.
-In chronic lymphocytic leukemia, characteristic cells called smudge cells (cells that rupture in the preparation of the blood smear) appear in significant numbers.
+The hallmark of leukemia is an overabundance of white blood cells (leukocytes) and this may be the first sign that alerts the doctor to the presence of leukemia.

 Bone marrow aspirate and biopsy